AnolChakraborty/Py-Calculator/README.md

 This project is lisenced under _GNU General Public License v3.0_

-Feel free to use this project as you want, its free & opensource.
+Feel free to use this project as you want, its free & opensourced.